-The GRACE and GRACE Follow-On missions monitor the time-variations in the gravity field almost continuously since 2002.
+The GRACE and GRACE Follow-On missions have monitored the time variations in the gravity field almost continuously since 2002.
 Numerous centers distribute time-lapse solutions of the Earth's gravitational potential, delivered as Stokes coefficients, known as Level 2 solutions.
-The Level 2 solutions need to be corrected for several geophysical effects and instrumental errors, converted into surface mass anomalies and projected onto the ellipsoid.
+The Level 2 solutions need to be corrected for several geophysical effects and instrumental errors, converted into surface mass anomalies, and projected onto the ellipsoid.
 The resulting gridded surface mass anomalies with appropriate corrections applied are referred to as Level 3 solutions.
-Several sources of errors affect the solutions of Level 2 and 3, imposed by the satellite configuration, instrumental errors and uncertainties in the geophysical corrections used to process the measurements.
+Several sources of errors affect the solutions of Level 2 and 3, imposed by the satellite configuration, instrumental errors, and uncertainties in the geophysical corrections used to process the measurements.
 We use the ensemble approach of Blazquez et al., (2018), to robustly estimate the manometric and barystatic sea level changes and their uncertainties.
+The GRACE ensemble L3 V2.0 was used to generate the barystatic and manometric datasets V4.0.